Bushnell TRS 25 Review, Is it the best red dot sight for the money —

-It weighs only 3.7 ounces and is 2.4 inches long and will fit on the most compact of guns.
+The optic weighs only 3.7 ounces, is 2.4 inches long, and will fit on the most compact of guns.
 The lens has a slight, bluish tint to it but is not darkened in any way.
 You also get a battery, an Allen wrench, lens covers, and a lens cloth.

 How Does it Hold Up?

-The TRS 25 is not trying to be anything other than a simple, reliable, best red dot sight for the money.
+The TRS 25 is not trying to be anything other than a simple, reliable, cheap red dot.
 It’s not a duty grade sight, and it’s not designed to be used for any kind of combat role.